Crazylqx/libfibre/README.md

 The runtime has originally been developed in close collaboration with Saman Barghi.

-In addition, the following students (in alphabetical order) have helped with various parts of libfibre:
+In addition, the following students (in alphabetical order) have helped with various parts of Libfibre:

 - Qin An (FreeBSD/kqueue)
 - Bilal Akhtar (gdb extension)